 Click download and save the file somewhere handy.
 Next, we need to convert this KML route format to the GPX format, which is what our phone GPS app will read.
 This can easily be done with a free webpage GPX converter at GPS Visualiser.
 Simply upload your KML file and hit convert.

 We can then download the new GPX file, which we will be copying to your phone shortly.

 Next up we need a phone app that can read our GPX route.
 Unfortunately, the Google Maps phone app can’t do this. 🙁 So we are going to install the app OsmAnd, which is free, uses a downloaded map and does a reasonable choice of navigation.
 This is available both on Google Play Store and Apple App Store, however, the iPhone version has no navigation…

 So first things first, go download this app and download the offline maps for your region.

 Transferring GPX File to Phone

-To use our GPX file in OsmAnd it needs to be places in tracks folder of this app.
-The settings screen of OsmAnd will tell you where it’s data storage folder is (on my phone /media/sdcard0/maps/osmand as I moved it to the sdcard to fit map downloads).
+To use our GPX file in OsmAnd it needs to be placed in the tracks folder of this app.
+The settings screen of OsmAnd will tell you where its data storage folder is (on my phone /media/sdcard0/maps/osmand as I moved it to the sd card to fit map downloads).

 As you can see, this plan isn’t quite as straight forward as a proper SatNav, but it’s a hell of a lot cheaper.
-I have had the OsmAnd app crash a few times, so I’m still on the look out something better.
-Nonetheless the first half of this guide to create the KML and GPX route files should still apply regardless of your choice of phone app.
+I have had the OsmAnd app crash a few times, so I’m still on the lookout for something better.
+Nonetheless, the first half of this guide to create the KML and GPX route files should still apply regardless of your choice of the phone app.

 This is definitely one of those areas where things change, software gets updated, new apps pop, old apps get discontinued etc. There will be alternative software for each of these steps, this is just the method that worked well for me.
 But, I would be more than glad to hear of better approaches you know of, so please drop a comment if you know of some funky better apps.